Package 'multivarious'

 ...

-Additional arguments passed to the kernel_function.
+Additional arguments passed to kernel_func.

 Value